 SPF 50+ sunscreens filter out about 98 per cent of UV rays.
 Those labelled broad spectrum filter both UVB and UVA radiation.
 The Sun Protection Factor (SPF) label on a sunscreen is only a guide to the strength of the product, not how much time you can safely spend in the sun.

 It is important to choose a maximum protection sunscreen, so look for one that is labelled SPF 30 of higher and broad spectrum.
 Sunscreen comes in a variety of different formulas (milk, lotion, cream), so choose one that suits you best.
 Check the use by date on the sunscreen and don’t use a sunscreen that is out of date.
 Always store your sunscreen under 25°c.

 Always apply sunscreen liberally to clean dry skin 20 minutes before going outside.
-Use at least a teaspoonful for each arm and leg and half a teaspoonful for your face, neck and ears.
+Use one teaspoonful (5 ml) for each arm, leg, front torso, back torso and your face, neck and ears.
 This means a full body application is 7 teaspoons (35 ml) of sunscreen.

 Reapply every two hours, or more regularly if you are perspiring or involved in water activities.